reul/tiago-reul-ticketmaster-challenge/README.md

 ## Testing

+Some very simple Unit and UI tests were included.

 Both the `domain` and `data` modules include tests using the following frameworks:

 - [Kotlin Test](https://kotlinlang.org/api/latest/kotlin.test/) for writing tests in Kotlin.